Cult Wines Launches New Investment Platform That Makes Investing in Fine Wine More Accessible and Enriching

 "Many producers are reviewing their business models in light of new technologies, global reach and a customer first approach," noted Patrick Thornton-Smith, Chief Experience Officer.
 "Cult Wines is mirroring these practices in our approach to contribute to the continued evolution of the fine wine industry as well as broaden the audience around the world.
 We aim to actively increase the opportunity to experience the world's finest leading wine brands in a tangible way.
 Wine is inherently enjoyable, investing in it should be too."

-Leveraging the network of relationships and community established over the years, clients will benefit from access to private vintage releases, experiences with renowned chefs to explore food and wine pairings and bespoke trips to prestigious estates among other money-can't-buy benefits.
-A core component of the CX programme will be introducing clients to producer's unique histories, terroirs, values and of course, wines to drink, collect and enjoy.
+Leveraging the network of relationships and community established over the years, clients will benefit from access to private vintage releases, experiences with renowned chefs and bespoke trips to prestigious estates among other money-can't-buy benefits.
+A core component of the CX programme will be introducing clients to producer's unique histories, terroirs, and values.

 ABOUT CULT WINES

-Founded in 2007, Cult Wines is redefining how consumers buy, sell, invest and collect fine wines with intuitive digital platforms, powerful data driven technology and globalised infrastructure.
+Founded in 2007, Cult Wines is redefining how consumers buy, sell and invest in fine wines with intuitive digital platforms, powerful data driven technology and globalised infrastructure.
 Through a series of technological applications and strategic partnerships with a focus on data and community, the company provides superior price transparency and empowers consumers to make informed decisions.
 Headquartered in the UK, Cult Wines has offices in Canada, China, Hong Kong, Singapore, and the US.
 For more information, please visit http://www.cultwines.com/ or find us on LinkedIn, Twitter, Facebook, or Instagram.

 ABOUT CULT WINE INVESTMENT

-Cult Wine Investment, the world's leading fine wine collection and investment management company, is setting a new industry standard.
-The award-winning company, which manages wine collections worth more than £200m, makes collecting and investing in fine wine as enjoyable and rewarding as the wine itself.
+Cult Wine Investment, the world's leading fine wine portfolio and investment management company, is setting a new industry standard.
+The award-winning company, which manages wine portfolios worth more than CAN$330m, makes investing in fine wine as enjoyable and rewarding as the wine itself.
 Combining a love of fine wine and market-leading industry knowledge with the latest technology, Cult Wine Investment analyses and unlocks the market for clients around the world.
-Wine collectors and investors alike choose Cult Wine Investment not merely for the extensive financial expertise, but for the shared passion for fine wine, and access to likeminded wine lovers, renowned experts, exclusive events and bespoke experiences.
+Wine enthusiasts and investors alike choose Cult Wine Investment not merely for the extensive financial expertise, but for the shared passion for fine wine, and access to likeminded wine lovers, renowned experts, exclusive events and bespoke experiences.
 Headquartered in the UK, Cult Wines was founded in 2007 and has offices in Canada, China, Hong Kong, Singapore, and the US supporting clients in more than 80 countries.
-For more information, please visit http://www.wineinvestment.com/ or find us on LinkedIn, Twitter, Facebook, or Instagram.
+For more information, please visit http://www.wineinvestment.ca or find us on LinkedIn, Twitter, Facebook, or Instagram.